alxbilger/physx_book/numericalintegration.typ

 r(x_r) approx r(x_0) + lr((partial r)/(partial x)|)_(x^0) Delta x^0
 $

-If we use this approximation to solve the equation, it leads to:
+If we use this approximation to solve the equation @nonlinear_equation, it leads to:

 $
 r(x^0) + lr((partial r)/(partial x)|)_(x^0) Delta x^0 = 0